 The Academy offers an abundance of resources related to chronic disease prevention and management, weight management, sports nutrition and athletic performance and more.
-These include position and practice papers, standards of practice and standards of professional performance, webinars and presentations, evidence-based nutrition practice guidelines, Nutrition Care Manuals and Dietetic Practice Groups.
+These include position papers, standards of practice and standards of professional performance, webinars and presentations, evidence-based nutrition practice guidelines, Nutrition Care Manuals and Dietetic Practice Groups.
 Here are some external resources to supplement learning and client education in these practice areas.

 American Diabetes Association

 Type 1 and Type 2 diabetes management information, advocacy, research and practice resources are available on the ADA's website.
 The health care professionals section contains clinical references, webcasts and patient education materials.
 The ADA offers cookbooks and meal planning tools for purchase.

 The AHA's website has resources for healthy living, caregivers, professionals and educators.
 Consumer education content includes sodium reduction, weight management, healthy eating, physical activity, stress management and more.